Jakeelamb/orbweaver/docs/cli_usage.md

 *   `--sequence-indices <LIST>`: Comma-separated list of indices of sequences to process (0-based).
 *   `--max-memory-per-chunk-mb <SIZE>`: Maximum memory usage per chunk in MB.
 *   `--threads <COUNT>`: Number of threads to use for parallel processing.
+*   `--use-gpu`: If present, enables GPU acceleration for computationally intensive operations.
 *   `-h, --help`: Prints the help message.
 *   `-V, --version`: Prints the version of the tool.